Senior Training Staff

 Pierce currently serves as Managing Director of Policy Development & Training for Working Partners®.

-Jim Ryan is an Ohio Certified Prevention Specialist II with more than 25 years’ experience in alcohol and other drug abuse prevention.
+Jim Ryan is an Ohio Certified Prevention Specialist II with 25 years' experience in alcohol and other drug abuse prevention.
 He began his drug-free workplace experience as a program administrator for a non-profit corporation in the early '90s, and has been a trainer with Working Partners® since 2000.
 His professional experience as a consultant and trainer includes work with Mothers Against Drunk Driving, Youth to Youth International, the Ohio Department of Alcohol and Drug Addiction Services, The Ohio State University, Franklin County Children Services, Franklin County Educational Council, and various school systems, businesses and other organizations.
 Jim was honored with the Alcohol and Drug Abuse Prevention Association of Ohio Award for Excellence in Advocacy; a statewide honor for his work in prevention training and consultation.

 Jim was raised in small business: His family owns a small chain of pizza restaurants based in the Columbus area.
 He also has an extensive history of community service and has received numerous accolades for his volunteer work, including the 2001 Columbus Dispatch Community Service Award.
 In 2005, The Ohio State University Alumni Association bestowed Jim with the Ralph Davenport Mershon Award for service to the university for co-founding and serving as the first president of The Ohio State University Gay, Lesbian, Bisexual and Transgender Alumni Society.
-He is also a 24-year volunteer with Franklin County Children Services, where he has served as a friend and mentor to children under the agency's care and either chaired or vice-chaired the agency’s Volunteer Services Advisory Committee for 15 years.
-Jim received Franklin County Children Services’ Outstanding Advisory Committee Member award in 2006.
+He is also a 23-year volunteer with Franklin County Children Services, where he has served as a friend and mentor to children under the agency's care and either chaired or vice-chaired the agency's Volunteer Services Advisory Committee for 15 years.
+Jim received Franklin County Children Services' Outstanding Advisory Committee Member award in 2006.